stpalacios/ml_training/notebooks/Examples/coronavirus/README.md

 So, is this really a pandemic, or just hype?
 According to the Centers for Disease Control and Prevention (CDC), this is no different than the [common flu](https://www.cdc.gov/coronavirus/2019-ncov/index.html).

-If you are reading this notebook, you reaize that you are more than a lay-person.
+If you are reading this notebook, you realize that you are more than a lay-person.
 You have powerful tools at your fingertips (Python and Machine Learning), and you likely have access to data so that you can analyze and formulate your own opinion.
 You realize that to be a Data Scientist requires you to be a creative and critical thinker, an individual.

 Team DSBC had the same notion!